Original Release Date: September 25, 2017

-Season two, episode five of Just Science interviews John Collins during the annual ASCLD symposium in Dallas, Texas.
+In the fifth episode of our Case Studies season, Just Science sat down with John Collins during the annual ASCLD symposium in Dallas, Texas.
 This episode takes us back to a time when the United States was hosting the summer Olympics, in Atlanta, in 1996.
 The summer of 1996 was meant to be an important moment for the heart of Georgia on the world’s stage, but instead is remembered by a horrific explosion, whose percussion echoed the planet.
-Join us as John Collins walks us through the timeline of when law enforcement received an anonymous phone call warning of the bomb, to the forensic analysis of explosive devices, and how a pre nine eleven world tried to cope with such a shocking event.
+Join us as John Collins walks us through the timeline of when law enforcement received an anonymous phone call warning of the bomb, to the forensic analysis of explosive devices, and how a pre-9/11 world tried to cope with such a shocking event.

 Some content in this podcast may be considered sensitive and may evoke emotional responses, or may not be appropriate for younger audiences.